Music in VIenna - statue of Johann Strauss

 Franz Schubert

-Schubert makes a cameo appearance in A Woman of Note.
-I’m very fond of Schubert who, like Mozart, died very young (he was just 31).
+I’m very fond of Schubert, who makes a cameo appears in A Woman of Note and who, like Mozart, died very young (he was just 31).
 He managed to compose an amazing amount of music in his short lifetime, much of it lived in poverty.
-Two museums are devoted to Schubert in Vienna.
+Two museums in Vienna are devoted to Schubert.

 Schubert Geburtshaus

-The Schubert Geburtshaus (#8) is the house where Schubert was born on January 31, 1797.
+The Schubert Geburtshaus (#8) is the house where he was born on January 31, 1797.
 He came from a large family that shared one room and a kitchen with an open fire.
-The exhibits include a pair of spectacles that belonged to Schubert that has apparently become quite an object of veneration for Schubert fans.
+The exhibits include a pair of spectacles that belonged to Schubert and has apparently become quite an object of veneration for his fans.

 Schubert Sterbewohnung